pschool-in/curriculum/content/grammar/Idiom/idiom-mcq.md

 strange, ordinary, familiar

 Rat race
-Competitive struggle, no struggle, no challenge
+competitive struggle, no struggle, no challenge

 Hard nut to crack
 difficult to understand, easy to understand, clear to understand